hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 ![](../.gitbook/assets/460-self-reflection.png)

+## Elements of a good prompt

+Let's break down what makes a good prompt.

+You usually don't need all of these elements, I'd say the first three are the most important.
+But the other elements are good to keep in mind, especially if you aren't getting the results you want.

+1. **Task**: What do you want the AI to do?
+Be specific.
+"Make a plan for..." or "Explain..." or "Write a song about..." are good starts.

+2. **Goal/motive**: Why are you asking this?
+Maybe you want to succeed in a project, or become a better person, or reduce stress.
+The better the AI understands your underlying goal, the better it can help you.

+3. **Background/context**: What does the AI need to know to give you a useful response?
+Things like "I am unemployed", or "I am leading a team of 6 people", or "here is the relevant code...", or "here is the conversation history with my boss...".
+Context is king!

+4. **Role**: What persona should the AI assume?
+A master chef?
+A personal assistant?
+A data scientist?
+This can dramatically change the flavor of the response.
+For example if you start with "You are a master chef" you will be more likely to get interesting and useful results when talking about cooking and recipes.

+5. **Communication style/target audience**: How should the AI communicate?
+Maybe you need an explanation for a 5-year-old, or you want something precise, or perhaps sarcastic and funny.
+Maybe you want to be interviewed.
+Maybe you want a rap song.

+6. **Format**: How do you want the response formatted?
+Normally you get plain text or markdown, but maybe you want a JSON doc, a table, or Python code, or an Excel doc.

+7. **Examples**: Examples are a great way to communicate what you are expecting.
+You can skip many of the other elements above if you instead include a clear example or two.
+Let's say you just had a brainstorm with your team.
+You can pass in the list of ideas you've identified so far (or just a photo of the sticky notes on the wall) and write a very short prompt with bit of context and then the instruction "Generate more ideas".

+Just don't get caught up on trying to write the perfect prompt.
+It's often better to start simple and then iterate.

+Crafting good prompts is somewhat of an art.
+It's like learning to communicate with a brilliant but quirky colleague.
+The more you practice, the better you'll get at acccessing those AI superpowers!

 ## Mind the context window

 The context window is the maximum amount of text that a model can accept as input.
 More expensive models have a larger context window.
 For example, at the time of writing GPT-4o has a context window of 128,000 tokens, which equates to about 90,000 words, which is about the size of a typical novel.
 May sound like a lot, but it can still run out!